 The district of Klarenthal was established as a northwest suburb of the Hessian capital of Wiesbaden in the 1960s.
 Today many people from many different cultural backgrounds have made this place their home.
-The Klarenthal city district library and adult education centre has launched the project “KLAR!” (a play on the German word “klar”, ed.) to revive a sense of community within the district and encourage residents to actively participate in shaping their city quarter.
-The district library will become part of its own joint project; throughout the creative and participative design process, it will transform itself into a central cultural meeting place.
-A coach will accompany and moderate this process with professional assistance from the local adult education centre which has operated for many years in the city district.
-In numerous actions and events, the residents of Klarenthal will have the opportunity to share, develop and gather ideas on the future role of the district library.
-These will be regularly integrated into the design process and posted online.
+The Klarenthal city district library and adult education centre has launched the project “KLAR!” (a play on the German word “klar” = clear, bright, ed.) to revive a sense of community within the district and encourage residents to actively participate in shaping their city quarter.
+The district library has become part of its own joint project; throughout the creative and participative design process, it transformed itself into a central cultural meeting place.
+A coach accompanied and moderated this process with professional assistance from the local adult education centre which has operated for many years in the city district.
+In numerous actions and events, the residents of Klarenthal had the opportunity to share, develop and gather ideas on the future role of the district library.
+These were integrated into the design process and posted online.

-The project organisers plan to implement individual ideas which can be carried out quickly so that “KLAR!” can present concrete results and show the residents of Klarenthal how their involvement is making an impact.
-Larger-scale changes to the library will be implemented as part of the planned modernisation programme, scheduled to begin in 2022.
+The project organisers implemented individual ideas which could be carried out quickly so that “KLAR!” can present concrete results and show the residents of Klarenthal how their involvement is making an impact.
+Larger-scale changes to the library will be implemented as part of the planned modernisation programme, scheduled to finish by the end of 2023.

 Project title: KLAR!
 Cooperation – Living Environment – Exchange – Risk!